skypjack/entt/docs/md/entity.md

 required.
 Sorting a non-owning group affects all the instance of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the set of entities).

+### Nested groups

+A type of component cannot be owned by two or more conflicting groups such as:

+* `registry.group<transform, sprite>()`.
+* `registry.group<transform, rotation>()`.

+However, the same type can be owned by groups belonging to the same _family_, also called _nested groups_, such as:

+* `registry.group<sprite, transform>()`.
+* `registry.group<sprite, transform, rotation>()`.

+Fortunately, these are also very common cases if not the most common ones.<br/>
+This allows users to have the highest possible performance on a greater number of component combinations.

+Two nested groups are such that they own at least one type of component and the list of component types involved by one of them is contained entirely in that of the other.
+More specifically, this applies independently to all component lists used to define a group.<br/>
+Therefore, the rules for defining whether two or more groups are nested can be summarized as:

+* One of the groups involves one or more additional component types with respect to the other, whether they are owned, observed or excluded.

+* The list of component types owned by the most restrictive group is the same or contains entirely that of the others.
+This also applies to the list of observed and excluded components.

+It means that more nested groups _extend_ the their parents by adding more conditions in the form of new components.

+As mentioned, the components don't necessarily have to be all _owned_ so that two groups can be considered nested.
+In other words, the following definitions are fully valid:

+* `registry.group<sprite>(entt::get<renderable>)`.
+* `registry.group<sprite, transform>(entt::get<renderable>)`.
+* `registry.group<sprite, transform>(entt::get<renderable, rotation>)`.

+Exclusion lists also play their part in this respect.
+When it comes to defining nested groups, an excluded type of component `T` is treated as being an observed type `not_T`.
+Therefore, these two definitions:

+* `registry.group<sprite, transform>()`.
+* `registry.group<sprite, transform>(entt::exclude<rotation>)`.

+Are treated as if users were defining the following groups:

+* `group<sprite, transform>()`.
+* `group<sprite, transform>(entt::get<not_rotation>)`.

+Where `not_rotation` is an empty tag present only when `rotation` is not.

+Because of this, to define a new group that is more restrictive than an existing one, it's enough to take the list of component types of the latter and extend it by adding new component types either owned, observed or excluded, without any precautions depending on the case.<br/>
+The opposite is also true.
+To define a _larger_ group, it will be enough to take an existing one and remove _constraints_ from it, in whatever form they are expressed.<br/>
+Note that the greater the number of component types involved by a group, the more restrictive it is.

+Despite the extreme flexibility of nested groups, which allow to independently use component types either owned, observed or excluded, the real strength of this tool lies in the possibility of defining a greater number of groups that **own** the same components, thus offering the best performance in more cases.<br/>
+In fact, given a list of component types involved by a group, the greater the number of those owned, the greater the performance of the group itself.

+As a side note, it's no longer possible to sort all groups when defining nested ones.
+This is because the most restrictive groups share the elements with the less restrictive ones and ordering the latter would invalidate the former.<br/>
+However, given a family of nested groups, it's still possible to sort the most restrictive of them.
+To prevent users from having to remember which of their groups is the most restrictive, they offer the `sortable` member function to know if their items can be sorted or not.

 ## Types: const, non-const and all in between